COMPLAINTS HANDLING PROCEDURE

 If your do not want a meeting, or it is not possible, you will be sent a detailed written reply to your complaint, including the suggestions for resolving the matter, within 21 days of sending you the acknowledgement letter.

-At this stage, if you are still not satisfied, you should contact us again and we will arrange for another Director within the firm to review the decision.
+At this stage, if you are still not satisfied, you should contact us again and we will arrange for another Solicitor within the firm to review the decision.

 We will write to you within 14 days of receiving your request for a review, confirming out final position on your complaint and explaining our reasons.